I have been a light-rail commuter for just under two weeks.

-I’m pretty hands-off on the day to day train-conducting tasks, of course, like pulling the forward-backward lever, punching tickets and mostly not killing pedestrians.
-I’m just here to be a hero, like Superman or the National Guard.* My ascent from passenger to undercover rail marshall was serendipitously expedited when one of my fellow passengers suffered a massive heart attack, and I attempted to save his life.
+I’m pretty hands-off the day-to-day train-conducting tasks, of course, like pulling the forward-backward lever, punching tickets and mostly not killing pedestrians.
+I’m just here for when Metra needs a hero, much like Superman or the National Guard.*

 *My apologies to the National Guard.

-You’re on your way home from work, sitting on the top level of the double-decker train, like you always do because the air up there is too thin to transmit common winter diseases, like Consumption, spewed by all the wretched coughing of the commuting proletariat.
+You’re on your way home from work, sitting on the top level of the double-decker train (like you always do, because the air at that elevation is much too thin to transmit Consumption and other diseases commonly spewed by the wretched coughing of the community proletariat).

-SUDDENLY, a teenage girl several seats away casually wonders aloud whether “anyone has any first aid training, or something?”
+….WHEN SUDDENLY, a teenage girl sitting several seats away and wearing a beret casually wonders aloud–without any hint of a French accent–whether “anyone has any first aid training, or something?”

-At first, no one responds, presumably because no one expects to be conversationally alerted of a medical emergency.
+At first, no one responds.
+I presume this is because no one expects to be conversationally alerted to a medical emergency.

 Fortunately, I am always on alert for opportunities to secure a life-debt, so I read her loud and clear.